Kroc/NoNonsenseForum/README.txt

 [1.2]   Post deleting:
 ------------------------------------------------------------------------
-To avoid abuse, users cannot permenantly delete their own posts.
+To avoid abuse, users cannot permanently delete their own posts.

 *       When a user deletes their post, the text is removed and replaced with a message like "This post was deleted by its